Yes, It’s Safe To Have Anal Sex During Pregnancy

 Sex during pregnancy is highly individual.
 Some people experience higher libidos when pregnant, some have lower libidos, and some don’t see much of a change.
 If you do want to have sex during pregnancy, it's safe, unless your doctor tells you otherwise.
 And that includes anal sex.
-So if you usually enjoy anal sex, there’s no reason to stop having while pregnant.
+So if you usually enjoy backdoor play, there’s no reason to stop having while pregnant.

 “Anal sex while pregnant can be completely safe and enjoyable,” says Jennifer Driver, sex educator State Policy Director at the Sexuality Information and Education Council of the United States (SIECUS).
 “However, as with any sexual activity (pregnant or not), there are things to consider before engaging.
 For example, it is important to be aware of and clearly communicate comfort levels, express what is enjoyable and what is not, and have an understanding of both your own and your partner’s STI status.”
 As always with anal sex, you should use lube and be sure to clean the penis or sex toy — or change condoms — between anal sex and vaginal sex to avoid transferring bacteria.